mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 {% highlight bash %}
 [user]$ adb pull /sdcard/Download/magisk_patched.img
 {% endhighlight %}
+!-->

 Problem :: FASTBOOT approach merely/nearly bricked my device...
+So : I then went on a different tack, and used the 'SP Flash tool'

 ### Install the SP Flash tool